Introduction to Community Care

 4.2 Entitlement to services

-In planning for and providing services, social services refer to individuals in terms of client groups, which is practical shorthand for social workers.
-This creates a difficulty in that most people do not think of themselves as carrying the label that social services might place on them and may not therefore realise that they are entitled to a particular service.
+In planning for and providing services, trusts refer to individuals in terms of client groups, which is practical shorthand for social workers.
+This creates a difficulty in that most people do not think of themselves as carrying the label that trusts might place on them and may not therefore realise that they are entitled to a particular service.
 Furthermore, putting a person into a category may adversely affect the kind of treatment or services s/he receives.
 If a person has a range of needs but is treated mainly as coming within one of the client groups, s/he may not be considered eligible for services on offer to people in another client group.

 It is essential to bear in mind that the defining factor, which determines a person's entitlement to community care services, is her/his individual and particular need for care and support.